MajidUppal/CSCI_115_Stockbusters/README.md

 - Data pipeline container
 - RAG container

 These containers are build and run with single command as required through Docker Compose file.
-The docker compose file can be seen here at [compose.yml file](https://github.com/Siri-Gith1/AC215_StockBusters/blob/Milestone2/compose.yml) .
+The docker compose file can be seen here at [compose.yml](https://github.com/Siri-Gith1/AC215_StockBusters/blob/Milestone2/compose.yml).
+Run the compose.yml using the following command

+`sudo docker compose up`

+The UV dependency is handled by each individual container.

-Below are snapshots for the Docker compose executed in the AC215_StockBusters
+Below are snapshots for the Docker compose executed in the AC215_StockBusters.

 *** Docker Creation ***
 <img width="1688" height="1310" alt="image" src="https://github.com/user-attachments/assets/e624c591-ee41-4fb8-a6de-300033743d0c" />